positron-solutions/dslide/README.md

 ⚠️ <del>Even if the current implementation differs, trust this domain model and expect the implementation to approach it.</del>  **This section is pretty accurate as of 0.5.0**

 -   The user interface `dslide-deck-forward` and `dslide-deck-backward` is a concrete requirement that drives most of the rest of the implementation and feature design.
--   Because Org's basic structure is about trees, we need to nest these sequences.
+-   Because Org's basic structure is about trees, but our navigation is linear, we can either traverse the tree or flatten it.
+Traversal allows parent slide lifecycles to encompass their children's lifecycles.
 Flattening the tree was more limiting and not chosen.
 -   There is a little bit of action composition because the slide action always runs outside the life cycle of the other actions.
 This allows it to control the buffer restriction or switch to a child in the appropriate order.